tiagozacarias/batch_linux/README.md

 * The idea of developing these tools is in the style of Ansible and HPIMC operations.

+# TODO

+* In the process of developing three more modules in python as follows:

+			 - mod_backup.py  ==> Module for backup
+			 - mod_inventory.py ==> Module for Inventory
+			 - mod_programability.py ==> Modulo for Programability

 # Getting Started

-* The batch_key.sh tool can be used to perform interactive inserts on groups of hosts defined in /etc/hosts.
+* The batch_key.py tool can be used to perform interactive inserts on groups of hosts defined in module mod_hosts.py

-			$ ./batch_key.sh --exec_hosts_all arquivo_lote.tcl
+		- $ python3 batch_key.py --exec_hosts_all arquivo_lote.tcl

 To check the options for each equipment use the tool help with -h, --help